maxim-eyengue/Data-Science-freeCodeCamp/01-data-science-non-technical-overview/README.md

 ## Choices
 ### Estimators
-That is different methods for estimating parameters.
+That is different methods for estimating parameters:

 - **OLS**: Ordinary Least Squares is a very common method used in a lot of statistics and based on the sum of squared errors.
 It is characterized by BLUE (Best Linear Unbiased Estimator)

 - **ML**: Maximum likelihood: when you choose parameters that make the observed data most likely.
-It's based on a local search and so, does not always fnd the best match.
+It's based on a local search and so, does not always find the best match.

 - **MAP**: Maximum a posteriori is a Bayesian approach that add a prior distribution and goes through an anchoring and adjusting process.

+Those three standards connect together. **OLS** is equivalent to **ML** wit normally distributed errors, and **ML** to **MAP** with a uniform prior distribution.

+The choice of method depends on your goals and what suits best to your data.

 ---